ASP.NET Core

-ASP.NET Core is a free and open-source web framework and successor to ASP.NET, developed by Microsoft.
-It is a modular framework that runs on both the full .NET Framework, on Windows, and the cross-platform .NET.
-However, ASP.NET Core version 3 only works on .NET Core, dropping support of the .NET Framework.

-The framework is a complete rewrite that unites the previously separate ASP.NET MVC and ASP.NET Web API into a single programming model.
+ASP.NET Core is an open-source modular web-application framework.
+It is a redesign of ASP.NET that unites the previously separate ASP.NET MVC and ASP.NET Web API into a single programming model.
 Despite being a new framework, built on a new web stack, it does have a high degree of concept compatibility with ASP.NET.
 The ASP.NET Core framework supports side-by-side versioning so that different applications being developed on a single machine can target different versions of ASP.NET Core.
-This is not possible with previous versions of ASP.NET.
+This was not possible with previous versions of ASP.NET.
+ASP.NET Core initially ran on both the Windows-only .NET Framework and the cross-platform .NET.
+However, support for the .NET Framework was dropped beginning with ASP.Net Core 3.0.

 Blazor is a recent (optional) component to support WebAssembly and since version 5.0, it has dropped support for some old web browsers.
-While current Microsoft Edge works, the legacy version of it, i.e. "Microsoft Edge Legacy" and Internet Explorer 11 are dropped when you use Blazor.
+While current Microsoft Edge works, the legacy version of it, i.e. "Microsoft Edge Legacy" and Internet Explorer 11 was dropped when you use Blazor.